Vordex logo

 What informs the scan

 Our checks are designed to align with NI official guidance and the statutory framework for private tenancies.
-We focus on high impact mismatches: England templates, deposit cap issues, Notice to Quit errors, rent increase wording conflicts, missing notices (Tenancy Information Notice / Variation prompts), and unclear Rates clauses.
+We focus on high impact mismatches: England templates, deposit cap issues, Notice to Quit errors, rent increase wording conflicts, missing notices, weak evidence trails, safety certificate gaps, and unclear Rates clauses.

 Automated checks can miss context.
 If the scan flags something serious or you have an urgent deadline, use official guidance or get professional advice.